 - Starter Strips: Install starter strips at the bottom of each wall, where the first row of siding will lock in.
 The bottom of the starter strip should be at least 1 inch below the top of the foundation.
 Use a level and chalk line to ensure the starter strip is straight and level around the entire house.
 Leave a 1/4-inch gap between starter strip sections for expansion.
 Nail loosely through the center of the slots, about every 16 inches.

 - Corner Posts: Install inside and outside corner posts.
-Outside corner posts should extend from just below the soffit (after it’s installed) to about 3/4 inch below the starter strip.
+Outside corner posts should extend from just below the soffit.
+This is done after it’s installed.
+They should reach about 3/4 inch below the starter strip.
 Inside corner posts run the full height of the wall.
 Nail loosely through the center of the slots, spacing nails every 8-12 inches.
-Ensure corner posts are plumb.
+Make sure corner posts are plumb.

 - J-Channels: Install J-channels around all windows, doors, and where the siding meets the soffit or other trim.
 The J-channel receives the cut edges of the siding panels.
 Overlap J-channel pieces at the corners and miter them for a clean look, or use pre-formed corner pieces.
 Nail loosely through the center of the slots.